Simon Property Group (NYSE:SPG) Issues FY 2022 Earnings Guidance

-Simon Property Group (NYSE:SPG – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Simon Property Group (NYSE:SPG – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $11.60-$11.75 for the period.
 The company issued revenue guidance of -.

-Several brokerages have issued reports on SPG.
-StockNews.com began coverage on Simon Property Group in a research report on Thursday, March 31st.
+Simon Property Group (NYSE:SPG – Get Rating) last released its quarterly earnings results on Monday, May 9th.
+The real estate investment trust reported $1.30 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.74 by ($1.44).
+Simon Property Group had a net margin of 43.12% and a return on equity of 56.67%.
+The firm had revenue of $1.30 billion during the quarter, compared to analyst estimates of $1.24 billion.
+During the same period in the prior year, the business earned $2.48 EPS.
+The business’s revenue for the quarter was up 4.5% compared to the same quarter last year.
+Analysts forecast that Simon Property Group will post 11.73 EPS for the current fiscal year.

+SPG has been the subject of several analyst reports.
+Morgan Stanley decreased their price objective on Simon Property Group from $180.00 to $160.00 and set an overweight rating for the company in a report on Monday, March 7th.
+Mizuho decreased their price objective on Simon Property Group from $162.00 to $158.00 and set a neutral rating for the company in a report on Tuesday, February 8th.
+StockNews.com initiated coverage on Simon Property Group in a report on Thursday, March 31st.
 They issued a hold rating for the company.
-Mizuho dropped their target price on Simon Property Group from $162.00 to $158.00 and set a neutral rating for the company in a research report on Tuesday, February 8th.
-Morgan Stanley dropped their target price on Simon Property Group from $180.00 to $160.00 and set an overweight rating for the company in a research report on Monday, March 7th.
-Wells Fargo & Company dropped their target price on Simon Property Group from $152.00 to $140.00 and set an equal weight rating for the company in a research report on Thursday, April 7th.
-Finally, Stifel Nicolaus dropped their target price on Simon Property Group from $180.00 to $165.00 in a research report on Tuesday, May 10th.
-Seven research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of Buy and a consensus target price of $164.31.
+Wells Fargo & Company decreased their price objective on Simon Property Group from $152.00 to $140.00 and set an equal weight rating for the company in a report on Thursday, April 7th.
+Finally, Deutsche Bank Aktiengesellschaft decreased their price objective on Simon Property Group from $190.00 to $173.00 and set a buy rating for the company in a report on Thursday, March 31st.
+Seven analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of $164.31.

-Several hedge funds have recently bought and sold shares of the company.
-Cowa LLC acquired a new position in Simon Property Group during the first quarter valued at approximately $107,000.
-Morgan Stanley boosted its position in Simon Property Group by 56.6% during the second quarter.
-Morgan Stanley now owns 4,402,869 shares of the real estate investment trust’s stock valued at $574,486,000 after purchasing an additional 1,590,556 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its position in Simon Property Group by 2.7% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 3,243,238 shares of the real estate investment trust’s stock valued at $426,681,000 after purchasing an additional 86,028 shares during the last quarter.
-Goldman Sachs Group Inc. boosted its position in Simon Property Group by 5.6% during the first quarter.
-Goldman Sachs Group Inc. now owns 2,886,087 shares of the real estate investment trust’s stock valued at $379,693,000 after purchasing an additional 152,373 shares during the last quarter.
-Finally, Centersquare Investment Management LLC boosted its position in Simon Property Group by 14.1% during the first quarter.
-Centersquare Investment Management LLC now owns 2,339,226 shares of the real estate investment trust’s stock valued at $307,748,000 after purchasing an additional 288,657 shares during the last quarter.
-91.62% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+EverSource Wealth Advisors LLC bought a new stake in shares of Simon Property Group during the fourth quarter worth $30,000.
+Ancora Advisors LLC bought a new stake in shares of Simon Property Group during the first quarter worth $46,000.
+Parkside Financial Bank & Trust grew its stake in shares of Simon Property Group by 17.1% in the first quarter.
+Parkside Financial Bank & Trust now owns 638 shares of the real estate investment trust’s stock worth $84,000 after purchasing an additional 93 shares during the last quarter.
+Covington Capital Management grew its stake in shares of Simon Property Group by 71.5% in the fourth quarter.
+Covington Capital Management now owns 763 shares of the real estate investment trust’s stock worth $122,000 after purchasing an additional 318 shares during the last quarter.
+Finally, First Manhattan Co. grew its stake in shares of Simon Property Group by 300.0% in the first quarter.
+First Manhattan Co. now owns 1,000 shares of the real estate investment trust’s stock worth $131,000 after purchasing an additional 750 shares during the last quarter.
+Institutional investors and hedge funds own 91.62% of the company’s stock.

 About Simon Property Group (Get Rating)